xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# Tips from PGA TOUR 36
+* playing from the divot:
+  - the ball in the middle of the stance
+  - play like a punch shot

 # Tips from PGA TOUR 35
 * Rory McIlroy: The game of golf is such a fickle game.
 One week you have missed the cut and the next wee you win by 7 shots.
 * Tiger Woods: you can control self-talk, attitude.